 We are dedicated to education and scholarship and support research projects.
 Fellows are encouraged to publish and present their work at national meetings.

-We are happy answer any questions or provide additional information to any interested individuals.
-Please send requests to [email protected] or call 855.687.6227 during regular business hours.
+We are happy to answer any questions or provide additional information to any interested individuals.
+Please send requests to firstname.lastname@example.org or call 855.687.6227 during regular business hours.

 DOWNLOAD MICRO FELLOWSHIP INFO SHEET PDF